 Hey Captain was founded by friends cruising the canals with the ambition of creating an intimate and ‘hyggelig‘ canal tour.
 We want to make you feel at home while you get a sense of the city and what life entails here.

 We don’t work with a 100% fixed route as we want to give our captains the opportunity to customize the route depending on wishes of our guests on the day, specific events in the harbor, and weather.
-Please take descriptions below as examples of what a specific tour could look like.

 – Hey Captain website

 Want a little more control over your tour?
-Or maybe, you’ve been to Copenhagen before and don’t need the speech in four languages.
+Or maybe, you’ve been to Copenhagen before and don’t need the speech delivered in four languages.
 Even better – you live here?
 Have you ever rented a sustainable electric picnic boat?
 You can!
 Highly recommend trying this at least once.
-So very fun fun!
+So very fun!

-Friendships – 1st hour | DKK 490 for 8 people, 2 hours | DKK 800
+1st hour | DKK 549 for 8 people, 2 hours | DKK 899

 Take the Inner Harbor bicycle and pedestrian bridge from Nyhavn to Christianshavn.
 Straight back to the right tucked at the end of the channel is the base for Friendships.
-A quick lesson on driving the blue and white electric boats and you’re off laminated harbor map in hand.
+A quick lesson on driving the blue and white electric boats and you’re off, laminated harbor map in hand.
 Cold drinks are available for purchase on-site.

 Get a feel for a few hours out on the canals aboard your own Friendships here: